Industry Shakedown

 Industry Shakedown is the second studio album by American East Coast hip hop artist Freddie Foxxx, and his first release under his 'Bumpy Knuckles' alias.
-It was released on June 27, 2000, via KJAC Music and Landspeed Records, and was produced by DJ Premier, Pete Rock, Diamond D, The Alchemist and Foxxx himself.
-It also featured guest appearances from Afrika Bambaataa, M.O.P., Terisa Griffin, and DJ Rukas.
+It was released on June 27, 2000, via KJAC Music and Landspeed Records, and was produced by DJ Premier, Pete Rock, Diamond D, the Alchemist, and Foxxx.
+It featured guest appearances from Afrika Bambaataa, M.O.P., Terisa Griffin, and DJ Rukas.
 The album peaked at number 179 on the Billboard 200.
-The first single was the DJ Premier-produced "Part Of My Life".
+The first single was the DJ Premier-produced "Part of My Life".